TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual Design Specifications.md

 In this section, various potential solutions are hypothesized, design considerations are discussed, and factors influencing the selection of a solution are outlined.
 The chosen solution is then identified with justifications for its selection.

+**DIY Solutions**

+DIY implementations offer customizability and enable source code analysis.
+However, many such projects remain incomplete or lack essential successive revisions to achieve a well-formed, formalized state.
+Below is a survey of several GitHub projects that reasonably meet our project's criteria:

+1. **8x8 Smart Chess Board**
+  * Pros: Allows for user control over the movement of pieces, contains relevant pictures displaying board structure and organization, checks for legal moves, and provides CLI feedback.
+  * Cons: Partial/ incomplete BOM list, does not account for the chess pieces and wooden board, has documented issues with the stepper motors, and horrible documentation of the code base.

+2. **Techievince 8.0 – Electronics Club IITG Project**
+  * Pros: Complete BOM, has an Implementation of an AI Opponent along with the micro max algorithm, and fully explains the schematic of the board controls.
+  * Cons: code is not organized into a proper directory structure, it is primarily organized into one large file; it lacks a full schematic of the GPIOS and parts used.

+3. **Chess Automation Using Computer Vision**
+  * Pros: Contains a Complete Project Structure, builds a complete CLI environment for the project to contain itself, complete with CLI parameters and MAN files, and has an app interface.
+  * Cons: Uses CV, which is not our desired implementation.

 ## High-Level Solution